alxblzd/alxblzd.github.io/_posts/2026-06-09-proj-one-card-ai-inference-lab-used-mining-gpu.md

 With the old 550 driver, Ollama could still see the card, but it used the Vulkan backend instead of CUDA.
 Not what I wanted for the setup at all.

 With the patched 580.159.04 driver, Ollama selected CUDA.
-I

 ### 5. Ollama and Qwen Coder